-The Transitional Areas are the areas in Town which are located adjacent to the highway-interchange areas, and to a lesser extent, Topsham's Rural Residential District and our growth areas.
+The Transitional Areas are the areas in Town which are located adjacent to more developed areas (Richmond's village, highway-interchange areas, and to a lesser extent, Topsham's Rural Residential District) and our growth area.
 While these areas may be appropriate for development, the Town wants to direct its growth and the capital investments to support growth into the growth area.
 These transitional areas should continue to allow mixed-use development (residential, agricultural, commercial, institutional, and industrial) in accordance with the Town's Site Plan Review rules.
 Additional regulations will impact development in the transitional areas that are within the Shoreland Zone and Floodplain areas.